andrewtpei/Sentipedia/index.md

 #### 3.2.2 Emotional Classification Diagrams Implementation:
 Preprocess comments by tokenising each comment into individual sentences, before running sentimentr’s off-the-shelf emotion() function to get the recorded number of emotional instances for each sentence in a relatively clean dataframe (emotion1).
 That dataframe is then filtered to remove instances where 0 emotions were recorded for a particular sentence, before additional tidyverse functions were used to wrangle the data frames into a desired format for visualisation.

+# 4.Discussion of Results
-### 3.2.3 Emotional Classification Results Analysis
+### 4.1 Emotional Classification Results Analysis
 According to the sentiment classifier as shown in the figure above, the frequency of most emotions within comments remained somewhat constant, with fluctuations occurring only by a few percentage points YoY.
 There are limited changes in the relative rankings, with disgust being the least common and anticipation being the most common expressed emotion throughout the period.
 However, it is clear the ‘negative’ emotions of fear, anger, and disgust surpassed the ‘positive’ emotions of joy and anticipation, with the disparity gradually increasing over time.
 However, the dominance of negative emotions is probably understated; the simple dictionary-based sentiment classifier is unlikely to detect sarcasm, which in a social media context tends to employ positive words to describe a negative situation as noted by Riloff et al (2013) on twitter comments.
 Nevertheless, the diagram does paint a rough picture of the emotional distribution, which suggests negative emotions are becoming increasingly more prevalent compared to positive emotions.